Danielle Allard, PhD, MISt

 About

-Danielle Allard is an Assistant Professor at the School of Library and Information Studies in the Faculty of Education.
+Danielle Allard is an Associate Professor at the School of Library and Information Studies in the Faculty of Education.
 She received her PhD and Masters of Information Studies (MISt) from the Faculty of Information at the University of Toronto.

 Research